HDFGroup/hdf5/README.md

 | 1.13.3 | Multi-Dataset I/O |
 | 1.13.4 | Subfiling |

-This list of features is also tentative and may change as development progresses.
+This list of feature release versions is also tentative and the specific release in which a feature is introduced may change as development progresses.

 SNAPSHOTS, PREVIOUS RELEASES AND SOURCE CODE